 There isn’t much better than tapas.
 You get to nibble away at lots of different little dishes, usually with a drink in hand and a bunch of mates.
-Live the tapas experience fuelled by a whole lot of plant power at You Came Again, Brisbane’s own (and first) vegan tapas bar.
-Trust us, you’ll be screaming for more of their mushroom and walnut pate, glazed eggplant and the meetballs.
-Do yourself a favour and be sure to sample the cocktail menu.
+Live the tapas experience fuelled by a whole lot of plant power at You Came Again, Brisbane’s first vegan tapas bar.
+Trust us, you’ll be screaming for more of their mushroom and walnut pate, pesto-stuffed mushrooms and the meetballs with romesco sauce and garlic chips.
+Do yourself a favour and be sure to sample the cocktail menu as well.

-Fish Lane has established itself as a bit of a Brisbane foodie hot spot and it’s here that you will find Grassfed, a vegan burger joint dedicated to sustainable and local ingredients.
+Fish Lane has established itself as a bit of a Brisbane foodie hot spot and it’s here that you will find Grassfed, a vegan burger joint dedicated to sustainable and local ingredients with a list of classics and regularly changing specials.
 These guys are the kings of turning something obviously non-vegan into a wondrously tasty alternative.
 Throw in some onion rings and top it off with a co-yo ice cream sundae and you’ll need someone to roll you home.

 This place has some seriously creative and fancy food.
 It is also known around the traps as one of Brisbane’s best vegan restaurants.
 Detour is not an exclusively vegan restaurant, but half of their menu is for the plant eaters out there with eight diverse and delicious meals to choose from.
 Got a fancy date or a special occasion to celebrate?
 Detour is the perfect place.

-Image credit: Za Za Ta, Tash Sorrenson for Urban List, Ranyhyn Laine
+Image credit: Za Za Ta, @andyfromhk, Greenhouse Canteen